kubemq-io/kubemq-bridges/targets/command/README.md

 # KubeMQ Bridges Command Target

-KubeMQ Bridges Command target provides an RPC command sender for processing targets requests.
+KubeMQ Bridges Command target provides an RPC command sender for processing sources requests.

 ## Prerequisites
 The following are required to run the command target connector: